RestyaPlatform/board-apps/r_codenames/README.md

-### Modern Talking
+### Codenames

-- Modern Talking was a German duo consisting of Thomas Anders and Dieter Bohlen
+- All upcoming Restyaboard versions will be codenamed after legendary music bands, as a token of respect and appreciation and default board background will be changed to respective band's wallpaper.